mattrw2/541kate/README.md

 ### Deploying new changes

-Simply push your changes to the master branch, and they will auto-deploy using AWS Amplify.
+Push your changes to the master branch, and they will auto-deploy using AWS Amplify.

 ### Learn More